port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/examples/resource-mapping-examples.md

 In the following example, you will ingest your GitHub repositories, their associated teams, and the members within those teams into Port.
 You may use the following Port blueprint definitions and `port-app-config.yml`:

-:::note
+:::note teams mapping
-Teams are GitHub organization-level resources, therefore you will need to specify the mapping of the teams and their members in a [global integration configuration](/build-your-software-catalog/sync-data-to-catalog/git/github/github.md#setup) (through Port's UI or through the `port-app-config.yml` file in the `.github-private` repository).
+Teams are GitHub organization-level resources, therefore, you will need to specify the mapping of the teams and their members in a [global integration configuration](/build-your-software-catalog/sync-data-to-catalog/git/github/github.md#setup) (through Port's UI or through the `port-app-config.yml` file in the `.github-private` repository).
 :::

 <RepositoryUserTeamBlueprint/>